YvanMazy/TransferProxy/.github/README.md

 efficient solution for Minecraft server management.

 Here are the project features:
-- **Performance**: The project was designed to be lightweight and inexpensive in terms of resources.
+- ⚡ **Performance**: The project was designed to be lightweight and inexpensive in terms of resources.
 It is capable of supporting thousands of requests simultaneously.
-- **Plugins**: The project works with plugins, which allows you to create your own redirection rules.
+- ⚙️ **Plugins**: The project works with plugins, which allows you to create your own redirection rules.
+- 🍪 **Cookie**: The cookie system added in the same snapshot is also implemented.
-- **Community**: The project aims to be community and collaborative, suggestions are appreciated.
+- 🌎 **Community**: The project aims to be community and collaborative, suggestions are appreciated.
-- **Wiki**: Documentation can be found [here](https://github.com/Darkkraft/TransferProxy/wiki), if any information is missing feel free to make an issue.
+- 📚 **Wiki**: Documentation can be found [here](https://github.com/Darkkraft/TransferProxy/wiki), if any information is missing feel free to make an issue.

 ## ⚙️ How to use ?